-As a member of the National Junior College Athletic Association, the Texas Junior College Athletic Association, and the Texas Eastern Athletic Conference, Lee College conducts its program within the guidelines of these organizations.
+As a member of Region XIV of the National Junior College Athletic Association, Lee College conducts its program within the guidelines of these organizations.

 Club Sports

 Club Sports offers competitive league play with other colleges in the Baytown and Houston area, including flag football, soccer, basketball, tennis, and baseball.
 Students must be enrolled in a minimum of six SCH and maintain a 2.0 GPA.
 Men's and women's teams are available.
 For season play and requirements, see the Recreation Coordinator, located in the gym.